AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md

    ![Config pipeline](/help/implementing/cloud-manager/assets/configure-pipeline/non-prod-pipeline-config-deployment-experience-audit.png)

-1. If you enabled Experience Audit, tap or click **Continue** to advance to the **Experience Audit** tab where you can define the paths that should always be included in the Experience Audit.
+1. If you enabled Experience Audit, click **Continue** to advance to the **Experience Audit** tab where you can define the paths that should always be included in the Experience Audit.

    * If you enabled **Experience Audit**, see the document [Experience Audit](/help/implementing/cloud-manager/experience-audit-dashboard.md) for details on how to configure.
    * If you did not, skip this step.

-1. Tap or click **Save** to save the pipeline.
+1. Click **Save** to save the pipeline.

 The pipeline is saved and you can now [manage your pipelines](managing-pipelines.md) on the **Pipelines** card on the **Program Overview** page.